We've done your homework for you: here are some of the best, most useful websites out there for writers.

 Publishers Marketplace

-Publishers Marketplace offers a wealth of information for a month-to-month
+Publishers Marketplace is one of the most trusted industry-insider resources and offers a wealth of information for a month-to-month

 a free daily e-zine that recaps the book